CodingIdeas.ai

 Is it worth building?

 $49/month x 60 teams = $2,940 MRR at month 3. $99/month growth plan pushes to $6k MRR by month 6.
+Enterprise tier at $499/month for SSO and API access can push beyond $10k MRR by month 9 with 5-10 enterprise accounts.

 Unit Economics

-CAC: ~$15 via LinkedIn DMs + ProductHunt (3 hours founder time valued at $5/hr).
-LTV: $588 (12 months at $49/month, 85% annual retention).
+CAC: ~$15 via LinkedIn DMs and ProductHunt (estimated 3 hours founder time per acquisition at early stage).
+LTV: $588 (average 12-month retention at $49/month with 85% annual retention rate).
 Payback: under 1 month.
-Gross margin: ~85% (Claude Haiku + infra costs ~$7/team/month).
+Gross margin: ~85% (Claude Haiku plus infra costs approximately $7 per team per month at current PR volume estimates).

 Business Model